 In fact, Sinek said, women harbor some natural tendencies that make them especially effective in leadership positions: Women tend to focus more on people than numbers and as a result are empathetic and tuned in.

 Here are the four steps that Sinek recommends entrepreneurs, both male and female, take to become better leaders:

 "If you want people to help you build your vision, it must be tangible and put it into words so that they, too, can imagine it," said Sinek.

 Metrics are important in measuring growth and determining how close a company is to reaching its goals.
 However, your vision needs to be more than just becoming the "biggest, largest, fastest, most loved" company.

-Think of leaders like parents and coaches, who take pride in their people--their family or their team.
+Think of leaders as like parents and coaches, who take pride in their people--their family or their team.
 "Reinforce the bond between the boss and the employee.
-I will work hard for you and when you go off and accomplish great things, I will be proud," Sinek suggested.
+I will work hard for you, and when you go off and accomplish great things, I will be proud," Sinek suggested.

 However, that's not enough.
 Leadership is not just about being proud of your team and ensuring that you have common tangible goals.
 You have to put your staff before your own interests.

 "If you want the perks of leadership, it comes at a cost.
 It is not free.
 And the cost of leadership is self-interest," explained Sinek.
 "If you are not willing to sacrifice yourself for your people, you don't deserve the perks of leadership.
 We do not feel safe at work, because we know our leaders would rather sacrifice us to save the numbers than sacrifice the numbers to save us."